H-lamba/Machine-Learning-Projects/mp3 or mp4 Files To Text/Readme.md

 3. The script will search for media files with extensions `.mp3`, `.mp4`, and `.mkv` in the specified directory, transcribe them, and save the transcriptions as text files in the same directory as the original media files.

+## How It Works

+1. The script uses the `searchfile()` function to search for media files in the specified directory and returns a list of file paths.

+2. For each media file found, the `scriptwriter(media_file)` function is called.
+This function uses the Whisper model to transcribe the audio or video file into text.

+3. The transcribed text is then saved as a text file with the same name as the original media file but with a `.txt` extension, in the same directory as the original media file.

 ## Script Details

 - `searchfile()`: Searches for media files in the specified directory and returns a list of file paths.